CarlosMedina-03/Bargain-Bin-Beats/README.md

 ## Known Issues
 - Occasionally songs don't autoplay on Windows
 - Skipping/adding songs too quickly can cause autoplay to stop working
+- Spamming skip/add interrupts the button feedback animation, preventing the next song from appearing

 ## Acknowledgements
 We would like to give credit to the json assets, music, and code we utilized